MooshiMochi/ManhwaUpdatesBot/README.md

       - When a series has been marked complete/dropped, send a notification in the updates channel that the series has been marked as such.

+      - in /list command, categorize the series into their scanlators perhaps add a select menu that will allow the user to view series for a selected scanlator.

    ### Issues:
       - Rearrange the function order in each of the scanlators.py classes to follow that of the ABCScan class